Vartha

 Vartha is a 1986 Indian Malayalam-language film, directed by I. V. Sasi and produced by P. V. Gangadharan.
 The film stars Mammootty, Mohanlal, Rahman, Seema, Venu Nagavally, K. P. A. C. Lalitha and Prathapachandran.
 The film has musical score by A. T. Ummer.
 The film was successful at the box office.
-The film was remade in Tamil as Palaivana Rojakkal (1986), and in Hindi as Jai Shiv Shankar (1990), which never released.
+The film was remade in Tamil as Palaivana Rojakkal (1986), in Kannada as Kurukshetra (1987) and in Hindi as Jai Shiv Shankar (1990), which never released.

 Plot

 Madhavankutty is a journalist who fights against the corrupted government system.
 His father is Keshavan Nair and his mother is Kunjulaksmi.
 Unnikrishnan is a violent college student constantly vandalizing school property and he has animosity towards his elder sister Radha Menon who is an IAS Officer and they have a younger sister named Vasanthi.
 One night, Unnikrishnan and his gang throw stones at Madhavnkutty's house and Radha slaps him after hearing about it.
 She demands Unnikrishhan to apologize to Madhavankutty which he reluctantly does the next day.
 Vasu known as 'Parol Vasu' is a goon working for Manikyam the corrupt businessman.
 Hamsa is Vasu's aide who is with him always.
 Vasanthi proposes to marry Madhavankutty but is declinded as he loved Radha One night and another, Vasu and his goons attacks Madhavankutty.
 Vasu and Unnikrishnan are friends and eventually Vasanthi starts liking Vasu and she eventually becomes Vasu's wife.
 Vasu tells Vasanthi about his past on how his mother was in a mental asylum and that his father was in central jail who is now bed ridden and how Vasu grew up in an orphanage and how he became a goon.
 Madhavankutty offers Vasu a job which the latter refuses at first because of his initial bitterness but he then changes his mind and becomes Madhavnkutty's right hand man.
 One night, Hamsa is killed by Inspector Francis.
 Upon hearing this, Vasu goes to beat him and is about to kill him but is stopped by Madhavnkutty who tells Vasu to let the court punish him.
 In the climax, Madhavankutty and Vasu are shot dead by unknown shooters which leaves Unnikrishnan, Radha and Vasanthi devastated.
 The film ends with a newspaper citing the investigation of their deaths.